Correlation functions for strongly confined wormlike chains: Results

-The mean field approach requires two undetermined parameters if endpoint effects are ignored: $\bar u=\langle \uv_\perp^2(N/2)\rangle$ (the transverse bending fluctuations far from the endpoints) and $\bar r=\langle \rv_\perp^2(N/2)\rangle/R^2$ (the transverse position fluctuations relative to the squared confinement radius far from the endpoints).
-I am not aware of a simple analytical form for either value in the literature, although $\bar u$ may be determined for slit confinement by integrating a numerically determined distribution function\cite{Chen:2006cq}.
-In this paper, I simply use the simulated values for $\bar u$ and $\bar r$ for chains of $N=100$ monomers and varying $\kappa$ and $R$ (determined from the mean position of the 50$^{th}$ monomer or bond vector from the 50$^{th}$ monomer).
-These values are shown in Fig. \ref{uperpFig.fig}, and it is readily observed that $\bar u$ as a function of $R/l_p$ collapses onto a single curve for both small and large $R$ for $\kappa=5,10,$ and 20, suggesting a universal function may describe the transverse bending fluctuations for both cylindrical and slit confinement.
-Deviations from the universal scaling observed for $\kappa=40$ are due to finite size effects, described in the SI.
+Our mean field approach requires two undetermined parameters if endpoint effects are ignored: $\bar u=\langle \uv_\perp^2(N/2)\rangle$ (the transverse bending fluctuations far from the endpoints) and $\bar r=\langle \rv_\perp^2(N/2)\rangle/R^2$ (the transverse position fluctuations relative to the squared confinement radius far from the endpoints).
+We are not aware of a simple analytical form for either value in the literature, although $\bar u$ may be determined for slit confinement by integrating a numerically determined distribution function\cite{Chen:2006cq}.
+In this paper, we simply use the simulated values for $\bar u$ and $\bar r$ (determined from transverse position or bond vector of the $N/2$nd monomer) for varying $R$ and $l_p$.
+These values are shown in Fig. \ref{uperpFig.fig}, and it is readily observed that $\bar u$ as a function of $R/l_p$ collapses onto a single curve for both small and large $R$ for all $\kappa$, suggesting a universal function may describe the transverse bending fluctuations for both cylindrical and slit confinement.
 It is useful to determine an interpolation for $u$ as a function of $l_p/R$ and satisfying the known limits for small and large $R$: $u=1/3$ or 2/3 for slit and cylindrical confinement respectively when $R\to\infty$, and $u\sim (R/l_p)^{2/3}$ for small $R$.
 Defining $x=R/l_p$ (with weak confinement in the limit of $x\to\infty$ and strong confinement when $x\to 0$), a family of simple functions that satisfies these limits is

 for some unknown $g_d(x)$ (with the assumption $g_d(0)\ne 0$).
-If $x^{2/3}g_d(x)\to\infty$ as $x\to\infty$ (the weakly confined limit of large $R$), eq. \ref{fittingUperpEq} will yield the expected limits of $u=d_c/3$ for weakly confined chains and $u\propto x^{2/3}$ for strongly confined chains.
-For simplicity I take $g_d(x)\approx g^{(0)}_d+g_d^{(1)} x+\cdots$, and use Mathematica's NonlinearModelFit to determine the fitting coefficients from the simulated data, shown in Fig. \ref{uperpFig.fig}(a) for multiple values of $l_p$.
-Fitting the combined data for $\kappa<40$ for each geometry, the resulting best fit shows $g_i^{(2)}\approx 0$ and retaining only the linear term $g_d^{(1)}$ yields the best fit values
+If $x^{2/3}g_d(x)\to\infty$ as $x\to\infty$ (the weakly confined limit of large $R$), eq. \ref{fittingUperpEq} will yield the expected limits of $\bar{u}=d_c/3$ for weakly confined chains and $u\propto x^{2/3}$ for strongly confined chains.
+For simplicity we take $g_d(x)\approx g^{(0)}_d+g_d^{(1)} x+\cdots$, and use Mathematica's NonlinearModelFit to determine the fitting coefficients from the simulated data, shown in Fig. \ref{uperpFig.fig}(a) for multiple values of $l_p$.
+Fitting the combined data yields the best fit values